-Following the change in functional currency of a subsidiary in Indonesia (Note 2.8), the Group's subsidiaries in Indonesia have transactional currency exposures arising mainly from purchases that are denominated in a currency other than its functional currency, Indonesian Rupiah ("IDR").
-The foreign currencies in which these transactions are denominated are US Dollars ("USD").
-Approximately 23% (2015: 39%) of the Group's costs and expenses, excluding impairment losses, are denominated in USD (2015: IDR).
+The Group's subsidiaries in Indonesia have transactional currency exposures arising mainly from purchases that are denominated in other currencies other than their functional currencies, Indonesian Rupiah ("IDR").
+The foreign currencies in which these transactions are mainly denominated are US Dollars ("USD").
+Approximately 21% (2016: 23%) of the Group's costs and expenses, excluding impairment losses, are denominated in USD (2016: USD).
 The Group's trade payable balances as at the balance sheet date have similar exposures.

 The Group and Company also hold cash and cash equivalents denominated in foreign currencies for working capital purposes.
-At the balance sheet date, such foreign currency balances, mainly in IDR, USD and RMB, in aggregate amounted to \$62,834,000 (2015: \$82,901,000) and \$4,072,000 (2015: \$16,580,000) for the Group and Company respectively.
+At the balance sheet date, such foreign currency balances are mainly denominated in USD.